microsoft/BotFramework-Composer/docs/how-to-use-oauth.md

 # How to use OAuth in Bot Framework Composer

-If your bot needs to access external resources using permissions granted by the end user, it will need to use the `OAuth Login` action within the `Access external resources` menu, along with a an Oauth configuration that lives in the Azure Bot Service Channels Registration.
-In this article, you will cover how to use basic OAuth to authenticate your bot with your Github account.
+If your bot needs to access external resources using permissions granted by the end user, it will need to use the `OAuth Login` action within the `Access external resources` menu, along with a an OAuth configuration that lives in the Azure Bot Service Channels Registration.
+In this article, you will cover how to use basic OAuth to authenticate your bot with your GitHub account.
 (It is not necessary to deploy your bot to Azure for this to work.)

 ![oauth-menu](./media/integration/oauth-menu.png)